Mabona3/Eco_Drive/README.md

 The RFID is running through interrupts it is closed by a semaphore that is triggered using the RFID key that open the semaphore, and it sends to the backend to switch the user to the RFID requested user and then close the semaphore.

-### Firebase
-The Firebase sends to the database if there's data in the queue if not it just waits.
-The queue is *xQueue* which means it makes atomic operations when modified no other task can modify it until the modification is finished.